Derby City Dog Rescue

 If all references are good, we conduct a home visit and meet-and-greet.
 Local applicants are allowed to opt for a trial or finalize adoption immediately.
 When the adoption is finalized, an adoption contract is signed, the fee is paid.
 All medical paperwork, microchip ID, etc., for the adopted dog is transferred to the adopter within a reasonable time of receipt of contract and fee.
 Fees are $200 per dog.

 The process for long-distance adoption is slightly different and may take more time.
+The feasibility of long-distance adoptions are contingent on the availability of transportation or the adopter's willingness to travel to pick up the pet.
 In some long-distance cases, there may be transportation costs to be paid by the adopter.